Helena Wolińska-Brus: Extradition requests

 Accusations of anti-semitism were rebutted by, among others, Władysław Bartoszewski, Polish Foreign Affairs Minister (1995, 2000–2001), soldier of the underground Polish Home Army, Auschwitz survivor, a Righteous Among the Nations and an honorary citizen of Israel, who had also been prosecuted by Wolińska-Brus: "On my indictment affidavit, in red pencil, is the signature of Helena Wolińska.
 Affirming the accusations against me, she knew that I was co-founder of the Polish Council to Aid Jews.
 I am a living example of the fact that the statements made by Wolińska and certain people around her about anti-semitism are nonsense."
 Bartoszewski told Anne Applebaum in 1998 that he recalled, while in prison during the 1950s, seeing blank arrest warrants with Wolińska's signature on them as a demonstration of the authorities ability to continue extending his imprisonment.

 In 2004, Poland joined the European Union, which made possible a third attempt to extradite Wolińska-Brus.
 In January 2006, her prosecutorial pension was revoked and later that year Polish president Lech Kaczyński also revoked the Polonia Restituta decoration that she was awarded by the Polish communist authorities in 1954.

 In 2007, the IPN asked Polish prosecutors to issue a European Arrest Warrant against Wolińska-Brus, which was duly issued on 20 November 2007.
 A year later, Wolińska-Brus died on 26 November 2008 in Oxford.
 Although the funeral was scheduled for 5 December 2008, she was buried on 3 December in a closed ceremony, at Wolvercote Cemetery, Oxford, with only a few family members attending.

+Popular culture

+Wolińska-Brus inspired the character of prosecutor Wanda Gruz in Paweł Pawlikowski's 2013 Academy Award-winning film Ida.
+Pawlikowski had met Wolińska-Brus and her husband while he was a student at Oxford; at the time, Pawlikowski was unaware of her past.
+After learning years later that Wolińska-Brus had been a prosecutor in Stalinist Poland, and that the Polish government was demanding her extradition, Pawlikowski expressed an interest in making a documentary about her life, which Włodzimierz Brus allegedly refused on his wife's behalf.
+Pawlikowski described Wolińska-Brus as an "archetype" for Wanda Gruz.